markmusic27/markmusic27/README.md

 - 🪙 Co-Founder & CEO @ [morph.li](https://morph.li), a social decentralized economy that empowers individuals to invest in creators and their talent through the latest in cryptocurrency and blockchain tech.
 - 🚁 Won 2nd Place Senior Open Category in World Robot Olympiad in 2021 (Built an autonomous drone delivery systsem.
 [Learn more here.](https://drive.google.com/drive/folders/1t2-A_9hmULLehNLS3Rn8ADJMVlbPrHMO?usp=sharing)
-- 🚔  Built [safelabs.app](https://www.safelabs.app), a powerful tool for personal and community safety.
 - 🕹  Creator of [MathiumJS](http://mathiumjs.surge.sh/docs/), an open-source framework to implement math and computational functionality into your code easily and without the hassle.
 - 🏫 Gave a TedX talk about implementing VR learning and hands-on methodologies in developing countries. [_Check it out here_](https://www.youtube.com/watch?v=pBYWSSj9-vc).
 - 🌳 Constantly growing.